digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 greeting = f"Hello {name}, welcome to the SDK workshop!"
 ```

+✍️ **Assignment**
-Now we only need to build the container.
-After running the build script, go back to Release and create another release from your test template.
-The changes in the code are picked up right away.
+* Rebuild the container using the build script
+* In Release, run another release from your test template.
+Check that the changes in the code are picked up.

 ## Code, build, test in a server